SAP/luigi/docs/communication.md

 ### Luigi Client to Luigi Core

 For Luigi Client to send messages to Luigi Core, use the [*sendCustomMessage*](luigi-client-api.md#sendCustomMessage) method from Client API.

-For Luigi Core, you need to set something similar to the following on the root level of your Luigi configuration object:
+For Luigi Core to process custom messages, define a configuration similar to the following at the root level of your Luigi configuration object:

 ```javascript
 {